Non-Hermitian exceptional Landau quantization in electric circuits

-In this work we focus on periodic circuits described by a family of two-band Bloch Hamiltonians $h(\bm{k}) = d_0(\bm{k})\mathbb{1}+\sum_i{d_i(\bm{k})\sigma_i}$ where psuedospin $\sigma$ stands for inequivalent sublattice nodes $A,B$.
-As described in Supplemental Material (SM) \cite{SM} a square-lattice electric circuit depicted in Fig.~\ref{Fig:circuit} can be used as a versatile platform to realize a variety of Hamiltonians of this type.
-Specifically, this circuit is described by
+Here we focus on periodic circuits described by a family of two-band Bloch Hamiltonians $h(\bm{k}) = d_0\mathbb{1}+\sum_i{d_i\sigma_i}$ where psuedospin $\sigma$ stands for inequivalent nodes $A,B$.
+As described in Supplemental Material (SM) \cite{SM}, following the mapping between quantum model and ac KCL, a square-lattice circuit depicted in Fig.~\ref{Fig:circuit} can realize a variety of Hamiltonians of this type.
+Specifically, the circuit in Fig.~\ref{Fig:circuit} is described by